pulumi/docs/pulumi-hugo/themes/default/content/blog/aws-serverless-analytics/index.md

 ACME re-evaluated their analytics architecture and shipped the next-generation serverless streaming solution that can take them to the next click-stop, and well through the next order of magnitude.
 Along the way, they learned how to reason about streaming data and examined the underlying assumptions about time and completeness of data in their existing system.
 ACME developed its streaming architecture using Pulumi and learned how to automate and create reproducible developer environments along the way.
 The outcome isn’t just an instance of the serverless streaming architecture, but a component library that implements best practices.
 That investment in time is bundled up and shipped in a format that the next generation of incubators at ACME can pick up and run with.

-If you’d like to get started delivering best practices in infrastructure across your organization, [get started with Pulumi free today](/docs/get-started).
-You can find the reference implementation of the Serverless Data Warehouse ready to clone and modify here (TODO link after examples PR merged).
+If you’d like to get started delivering best practices in infrastructure across your organization, [get started with Pulumi free today]({{< relref "/docs/get-started/_index.md" >}}).
+Clone and run [the reference implementation](https://github.com/pulumi/examples/tree/master/aws-ts-serverless-datawarehouse) of the Serverless Data Warehouse to build your own serverless analytics stack.

 ## Architectural Caveats